-The high costs of producing food in America, compared with the costs in other countries, are pushing American producers out of business as competitors around the world develop enough to serve the same markets.
+The high costs of producing food in America, compared with the costs in other countries, are pushing American producers out of business as foreign competitors develop enough to serve the same markets.
 Overseas producers with lower input costs will increasingly be able to undersell American producers.

-They also say water will become scarcer for agriculture, forcing a shift of farming to regions where rainfall is plentiful.
-Marginal rainfall regions like the western half of Kansas, eastern Colorado and the panhandles of Oklahoma and Texas may be destined to revert back to grassland.
+They also say water will become scarcer, forcing a shift of farming to regions where rainfall is plentiful.
+Marginal rainfall regions like the western half of Kansas, eastern Colorado and the panhandles of Oklahoma and Texas may be destined to revert to grassland or the Great American Desert.

 Should this happen, the United States will cease to be a food exporter.
 Our new diet will contain less meat and dairy products, more grains and beans and a sparser variety of vegetables.

-It is hard for farmers and ranchers to stomach such predictions especially at this point in history when American agriculture remains the envy of the world.
+It is hard for farmers and ranchers to stomach such predictions when American agriculture remains the envy of the world.